hackalog/hackalog.github.io/_posts/2022-07-19-reproducible-pdf.md

 > 006647b0: 6539 6363 3734 3434 3e5d 2f52 6f6f 740a  e9cc7444>]/Root.
 ```

 That's annoying.
 The ID changes every time.
-According to the [stackoverflow answer][tfa], there is a solution, but it depends on which pdf backend is compiling the $\LaTeX$.
+According to the [aforementioned stackoverflow answer][tfa], there is a solution, but it depends on which pdf backend is compiling the $\LaTeX$.
 I suppose I can patch the [eisvogel.tex] template I'm using to generate the book, and add someting to the $\TeX$ header.
 Technically, I only use [xetex], but so I don't have to look it up again, I'll put it all in:

 ```TeX
 \ifnum 0\ifxetex 1\fi\ifluatex 1\fi=0 % if pdftexe